slowernews/wisdom-tldr/README.md

 > *'Stop making resolutions and start making something.'*

 > *'The inspiration you are waiting for, in order to start, is on the other side of starting.'*

+> *'You don't have to be great to start, but you have to start to be great.'*

 ===
 ###On momentum